progit/progit/en/04-git-server/01-chapter4.markdown

 ### Customising the Install ###

 While the default, quick, install works for most people, there are some ways to customise the install if you need to.
 Firstly, there are two other branches that you may be interested in installing, instead of "master".
-The "rebel" branch allows you to specify "deny" rules in the configuration file, and is explained in a little more detail below.
+The "wildrepos" branch allows you to specify repositories by wildcards (regular expressions) in the configuration file; an extremely powerful feature that we will not be covering in this article.
 And if your server side git is older than 1.5.6 or so, you should use the "oldgits" branch.

 Finally, if you omit the `-q` argument, you get a "verbose" mode install -- detailed information on what the install is doing at each step.
 The verbose mode also allows you to change certain server-side parameters, such as the location of the actual repositories, by editing an "rc" file that the server uses.
 This "rc" file is liberally commented so you should be able to make any changes you need quite easily, save it, and continue.